josbeir/cakephp-docs-md/docs/3/en/appendices/orm-migration.md

 }
 ```

-See [table-callbacks](#table-callbacks) for the signatures of all the callbacks a behavior
+See [Table Callbacks](#table-callbacks) for the signatures of all the callbacks a behavior
 can subscribe to.